Officer involved shooting sends knife-wielding suspect to hospital with critical injuries

 The man was shot and rushed to St. Francis Hospital in critical condition.
 The two officers responded initially were not injured, but taken to the hospital for an evaluation.
 It’s unknown at this time if the man lunged or tried to stab the responding officers.

 State Police and attorney’s office was immediately notified as is the process with officer involved shooting.
-The two responding officers are veterans of the Hartford Police Department but are not being identified at this time.
+The two responding officers are veterans of the Hartford Police Department.
+Sources confirm Officer Chris White as one of the officers involved in the shooting.
+He was the former president of the Hartford Guardian’s Association.

 The suspect is not being identified at this time.
 Officers are currently speaking with witnesses.